 You may find this extra skin uncomfortable and embarrassing.
 The skin in these areas can also become irritated, painful or infected.
 Cosmetic surgery can help to reshape the parts of your body where you have extra skin.

-It's usual to wait for between 12 and 18 months after your operation before you’re able to have any cosmetic surgery.
+It’s usual to wait for between 12 and 18 months after your operation before having any cosmetic surgery.
 This is to make sure that your weight is stable and isn’t likely to change significantly.

 Cosmetic surgery isn’t suitable for everyone and can cause further health problems.
+Surgery purely for cosmetic reasons (to improve your appearance) is only available privately.
 If you want to find out more about cosmetic surgery after your gastric bypass operation, discuss your options with your doctor.

-- How surgery works.
-British Obesity Surgery Patients Association. www.bospa.org, accessed 26 September 2012
+- Exercising.
+British Obesity Surgery Patient Association (BOSPA). www.bospauk.org/, accessed 26 September 2015

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.